microsoft/php-sdk-binary-tools/README.md

 # Overview

 The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.
-It supports any workflows, be it a custom local or a CI build whatsoever.
+It supports any workflows, be it a custom, local or a CI build whatsoever.

 The PHP SDK 2.2+ is compatible with PHP 7.2 and above.